-It was just the beginning of April when, in the alpine altitudes of Mt Field National Park, the fagus (Nothofagus gunii or deciduous beech) had already begun to turn; all indications were that it would likely be an earlier than ‘normal’ season this year.
+10th May 2015: It was just the beginning of April in the alpine altitudes of Mt Field National Park when the Fagus (Nothofagus gunnii or deciduous beech) had already begun to turn.
+This presented indications that it would likely be an earlier than ‘normal’ season this year.
 By the beginning of May, at the higher altitudes of the Tarn Shelf in Mt Field National Park, the season had all but ended with most leaves fallen to the ground… but at the same time, the area around Lake Fenton in the lower altitudes, a golden colour blazed the landscape still.

-As photographers, we anticipate the ‘turning of the fagus’ each year and arrange a photographic excursion to capture the magnificent scenes of the vibrant landscape.
+As photographers, we anticipate the ‘turning of the Fagus’ each year and arrange a photographic excursion to capture the magnificent scenes of the vibrant landscape.
 Usually the ‘turn’ takes place around mid-late April and early May lasting just three or so weeks – ANZAC Day (25th April) is predicted as the moment in time to see the best of the splendid and colourful display.
-It should be noted however that Mother Nature is in charge of each season and factors such as the plants ability to photosynthesise, influence the ‘turning of the fagus’.
-The timing may vary slightly each year and in 2015 it was a little earlier than what we’ve seen in the past.
+It should be noted however that Mother Nature is in charge of each season and factors such as the plant’s ability to photosynthesise, influence the ‘turning of the Fagus’.
+The timing may vary slightly each year and in 2015 it was a little earlier than what we had witnessed in the past.

 Be sure to put it on your ‘bucket list’ because it’s a natural wonder that will amaze you!

-- Fagus is the common name for Nothfagus gunii; it is Tasmania’s only native deciduous tree
+- Fagus is the common name for Nothfagus gunnii; it is Tasmania’s only native deciduous tree

-- Nothofagus gunii is endemic to Tasmania so you will not find it anywhere else in the world
+- Nothofagus gunnii is endemic to Tasmania so you will not find it anywhere else in the world

 - It mostly grows in highland areas above 800m where rainfall is high (above 1800mm annually)